Facebook is betting on entertainment to create digital marketing lessons for companies like yours

 “We have always taken an educational and hands-on approach to make the most of our platforms.
 Boost My Business is the first time that we’ve taken a slightly more creative approach and added an element of entertainment.”

-With a Preeta Gill presentation, there will be four episodes, each of about 12 minutes long, each focusing on a different company and streamed on Facebook (Find out on the Instagram project The first episode is complete.)
+With a Preeta Gill presentation, there will be four episodes, each of about 12 minutes long, each focusing on a different company and streamed on Facebook (Find out on Draft’s Instagram The first episode is complete.)

-“In a complex pandemic environment, where people consume more digital content, we feel the need for an approach that further inspires an entrepreneur and makes suggestions in a soft and fun way,” Cadija explains.
+“In a complex pandemic environment, where people consume more digital content, we feel the need for an approach that inspires an entrepreneur more and makes suggestions in a nice and fun way,” Cadija explains.

 The first in the chain is dedicated to food without food